thingsboard/thingsboard.github.io/docs/trendz/install/docker-windows.md

 ## Step 1.
 Obtain the license key

-We assume you have already chosen your subscription plan or decided to purchase a perpetual license.
+We assume you have already have Trendz license key.
+If not, please get your [Free Trial license](/pricing/?active=trendz) before you proceed.
-If not, please navigate to [pricing](/pricing/?active=trendz) page to select the best license option for your case and get your license.
 See [How-to get pay-as-you-go subscription](https://www.youtube.com/watch?v=dK-QDFGxWek){:target="_blank"} for more details.

 Note: We will reference the license key you have obtained during this step as PUT_YOUR_LICENSE_SECRET_HERE later in this guide.